 As the above suggests, it isn’t easy getting the presumption.
 And even if you do, the FTB can attempt to rebut it.
 And beyond that, the benefit of the presumption is further eroded by a special rule the FTB almost always invokes: namely, the determinations of taxing authorities are presumptively correct.
 In short, if an FTB auditor concludes a taxpayer is a resident, the taxpayer bears the burden of proving otherwise on appeal, even if he qualified for the six-month presumption.
 This conflict between presumptions has never been reconciled by case law.
 As a practical matter, however, the FTB not surprisingly usually insists on the presumption of correctness.
 “The FTB’s tax assessments are presumptively correct” is usually the first sentence in the argument of the FTB’s brief in response to a taxpayer’s residency appeal.

-The Real Six-Month Rule: Purpose, Not Time
+The Real Six-Month Rule: Purpose, Not Time; Plurality, Not Majority

 With this in mind, a nonresident might wonder whether the six-month presumption is worth anything.
 The answer: yes and no. The real rule is not how much time you spend in California but why you spend the time here.
 If you are a domiciliary of another state, and if you come to California for a temporary or transitory purpose, it doesn’t matter how much time you spend here – you are not a California resident as a matter of law.
 The example I like to give: a rock star from Seattle who rents a beach house in Malibu for the sole purpose of partying for a whole year straight, is not a legal resident of California.
-In contrast, if that rock star moves to Malibu permanently to be part of the LA music scene and immediately goes on a world tour, he’s a California resident even if he spends only one day at the mansion.
+In contrast, if that rock star moves to Malibu permanently to be part of the LA music scene and immediately goes on a world tour, he’s a California resident even if he spent only one day at the mansion.
 The purpose of the time spent in California is determinative, not the amount of time.

 Furthermore, FTB auditors seem as enamored with the six-month figure as the internet is.
 If a nonresident spends less than six months in California, it will likely show up in the auditor’s report, if only in an attempt to rebut a presumption that probably doesn’t apply in the first place.